String Quintet (Schubert): Notable recordings

 Schubert's string quintet has often been recorded.
 The first recording was made by the Cobbett Quartet in 1925.
-Two recordings from the early 1950s are widely cited as legendary: a 1952 performance featuring Isaac Stern and Alexander Schneider, violins; Milton Katims, viola; and Pablo Casals and Paul Tortelier, cellos; and a 1951 performance by the Hollywood String Quartet with Kurt Reher on second cello (a 1994 CD reissue of this performance was awarded a Gramophone Award).
+Two recordings from the early 1950s are widely cited as legendary: a 1952 performance featuring Isaac Stern and Alexander Schneider, violins; Milton Katims, viola; and Pablo Casals and Paul Tortelier, cellos; and a 1951 performance by the Hollywood String Quartet with Kurt Reher on second cello (a 1994 CD reissue of this performance received a Gramophone Award).

-Among modern recordings, that by Melos Quartet with Mstislav Rostropovich (1977) has been acclaimed, and is notable for the exceptionally slow tempo of the Adagio.
+Among modern recordings, that by Melos Quartet with Mstislav Rostropovich (1977) has been acclaimed, and is notable for the Adagio's exceptionally slow tempo.
 Rostropovich also recorded the quintet with the Emerson String Quartet in 1990, on the occasion of the gala concert celebrating the 125th anniversary of the BASF AG, Ludwigshafen.
 A few recordings of the quintet performed on period instruments exist, including a 1990 recording on the Vivarte label with Vera Beths and Lisa Rautenberg, violins; Steven Dann, viola; and Anner Bylsma and Kenneth Slowik, cellos.